Places I’ve lived:

 When I'm Not Working You Can Find Me:

-• At the park with my dog, biking around the city, trying out a new restaurant, at a museum or movie theater, picking up some new hobby (gardening, crocheting), appreciating art at design stores or walking the streets taking photos of murals, painting, playing board games or cards, or traveling the world.
+• At the park with my dog, biking around the city, trying out a new restaurant, at a museum or movie theater, picking up some new hobby (gardening, crocheting), appreciating art at design stores or walking the streets taking photos of murals, painting, playing board games or cards, volunteering with animals, or hiking.

 Hi, I'm Becka.